llsoftsec/llsoftsecbook/book.md

 Capabilities combine a virtual address with metadata that describes its corresponding bounds and permissions.
 Capabilities cannot be forged, and can thus provide very strong guarantees.
-Arm has developed a prototype architecture that adapts CHERI, as well as prototype SoC and development board, as part of the [Arm Morello Program](https://www.arm.com/architecture/cpu/morello).
+Arm has developed a prototype architecture that adapts CHERI, as well as a prototype SoC and development board, as part of the [Arm Morello Program](https://www.arm.com/architecture/cpu/morello).

 Of course, another approach to mitigating spatial memory safety vulnerabilities